LukaDeVrij/infogap/README.md

 (NOTE: we only tested it on biographies.
 On events with complex histories, like border conflicts, it may not be as reliable.
 At any rate, you'll want to evaluate the results for a couple of samples.
 More on that below).

+## VII.
+Evaluating InfoGap on your documents
+If you're using this for the first time, you should check that the InfoGap labels are reasonably aligned with your expectations.

+- [ ] TODO: explain how to do the evaluation.

 # Citation
 ```
 @inproceedings{samir-2024-information,